 Nick Perdomo’s obsession with quality and passion for cigars ensures that smokers receive a high-quality, smooth, complex, and rich experience at an affordable price.
 Perdomo strives to provide cigars that can be enjoyed by mild and full-bodied smokers alike.

-While there are similarities on how manufactures produce cigars, each manufacturer is slightly different.
+While there are similarities in how manufacturers produce cigars, each manufacturer is slightly different.
 Perdomo prides itself on taking 3,054 steps to make a single cigar.
-Listed below are a few major steps along the path that every Perdomo cigar takes.
+Listed below are a few major steps along the path that every Perdomo Cigar takes.

 Hand Harvesting at Finca Natalie Farm: